Dotosh/BioGIM/README.md

 [![DOI](https://zenodo.org/badge/DOI/YOUR_DOI_HERE.svg)](https://doi.org/YOUR_DOI_HERE)

-BioGIM (Biodesulfurization Growth Inhibition Model) is an open-source Python package based on a Haldane-type kinetics framework for modeling the biotransformation of thiosulfate (S₂O₃²⁻) to sulfate (SO₄²⁻) and elemental sulfur (S⁰) by sulfur-oxidizing bacteria (SOB) under conditions of sulfate inhibition.
+BioGIM (Biodesulfurization Growth Inhibition Model) is an open-source Haldane-based kinetics model for modeling the biotransformation of thiosulfate (S₂O₃²⁻) to sulfate (SO₄²⁻) and elemental sulfur (S⁰) by sulfur-oxidizing bacteria (SOB) under conditions of sulfate inhibition.
+It is implemented in Python.

 > **From the publication:**
 > *A Haldane-based kinetic model—BioGIM (Biodesulfurization Growth Inhibition Model)—was developed to describe growth dynamics...by accounting for sulfate-induced growth inhibition, predict the critical sulfate inhibition threshold (PSO₄,max), and capture the metabolic switch from the primary substrate (thiosulfate) to a secondary substrate (elemental sulfur) under thiosulfate-limited conditions*